sajithsajith/fastapi-sklearn-logistic-regression-demo/README.md

 ![Framework](https://img.shields.io/badge/Framework-FastAPI-green.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 An end-to-end machine learning web application that analyzes medical insurance claim data.
 This project demonstrates the integration of a data science workflow into a robust web API using FastAPI.
-Users can upload a CSV file of claim data, and the application will automatically clean the data, train a Logistic Regression model to predict claim denial reasons, and return performance metrics and dynamic data visualizations.
+Users can upload a CSV/XLSX file of claim data, and the application will automatically clean the data, train a Logistic Regression model to predict claim denial reasons, and return performance metrics and dynamic data visualizations.

 ## Table of Contents